 AHAs, or Alpha Hydroxy Acids, is a chemical exfoliant that aids cell turnover, which means that the faster your skin cells are replenished (after exfoliation), the quicker the breakouts heal by way of new skin replacement.

 Types of AHAs you may see in products:

-The second most common AHA, derived from milk.
+The second most common AHA, is derived from milk.
 (Hello, Institut Esthederm Hydra Replenishing Cleansing Milk).
 It’s a gentler alternative to glycolic acid and a better option for sensitive skin.

-A mild AHA derived from bitter almonds.
+A mild AHA is derived from bitter almonds.
 As it is weaker than lactic acid, it’s usually combined with other acids.

-A mild AHA derived from apples.
+A mild AHA is derived from apples.
 Like mandelic acid, it is weaker and thus would normally be combined with other AHAs.

-An AHA derived from grapes.
+An AHA is derived from grapes.
 Tartaric acid balances out the skin’s pH levels more than an AHA would typically help the skin create cells faster.

-An AHA derived from citrus fruits.
+An AHA is derived from citrus fruits.
 It is similar to tartaric acid in that it helps regulate pH levels on the skin’s surface.

 Sulfur helps absorb excess oil while gently removing dead skin cells.